DanRepik/api_foundry/readme.md

 - **Custom SQL Integration**: `api_foundry` allows developers to define custom SQL queries and associate them with specific OpenAPI path operations.
 This feature provides flexibility to perform complex queries and operations beyond standard CRUD functionalities, tailored to specific application requirements.

+- **Role Based Permissions**: Within OpenAPI schema objects and path operations `api_foundry` permissions can be defined based on roles restricting whether a user may delete records and what properties a may be read or written.

 ### Summary:

 The `api_foundry` project streamlines the process of deploying APIs on AWS that interact with relational databases.
 By utilizing the OpenAPI specification, it not only ensures consistency and clarity in API design but also automates the creation of database-driven services and allows for custom SQL operations.
 This makes `api_foundry` an invaluable tool for developers looking to quickly deploy and manage data-centric APIs on the AWS platform.